Kirozaku/Marina-GPT/README.md

 ## 🚀 Usage

-Run the tool M.A.R.I.N.A from the terminal:
+Run the tool M.A.R.I.N.A from the terminal termux & linux:

 ```bash
 python3 marina.py